ShadowBrian/LD50/README.md

 Created repo for this project, pushing major stages of development.
 Don't judge the code, it was made super fast and can be improved A LOT.
 What's important, it works :)

+This repo specifically is a fork of the original to add OpenXR-based VR support through UnityXR.